powerhome/power-tools/packages/two_percent/docs/README.md

 All endpoints require authentication via the configured `authenticate` block (see Configuration section).
 Typically uses HTTP Bearer token authentication.

+### Content Types

+Per RFC 7644, requests should use `Content-Type: application/scim+json`.
+For backward compatibility, `application/json` is also accepted.

 ### Resource Types

 **Users:**